shervinsahba/obsidian-icewind/Homebrew Items.md

 dg-publish: true
 ---

+## Pacifying Spores
+> A myconid sovereign's Pacifying Spores.
+When the container is thrown at a target within 30 ft, the spores disperse.
+The target must succeed on a DC 12 CON saving throw or be stunned for 1 minute.
+The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ## Quieting Angel Brew
 > A Muzgardt Clan elixir.
 The quieting angel is a rare fungus in the Underdark which focuses the mind.
 It was found to delay the onset of chardalyn corruption, though its noxious nature often poisons the guts of non-dwarves.